slavpisarov/Must-Watch/README.md

 # Must Watch

 This is an application that provides the users with the opportunity to keep track of the Movies and TV series they want to watch in an engaging way.
-The users can add and comment on theirs and other people's media prefferences.
+The users can add and comment on theirs and other people's media preferences.

 ## Local Instalation